evykassirer/notes/cs241/class_notes.md

 Parameters:
 - we can use registers for parameters
-- alternatively, we can (should) push parameters on th stack
+- alternatively, we can (should) push parameters on the stack
 - a call to a function looks like

 factor-> ID (Expr1, ..., exprn)